 | Export | ReportLab | PDF generation |

-| Output Format | Markdown (optional PDF export) | Report formatting |
+| Output Format | Markdown / PDF | Report formatting |

 The system consists of four specialized agents:

-Generates the final structured research report.
+Generates the final report:

 The system uses a shared state object: